expressjs/expressjs.com/guide/routing.md

 <h2 id="route-paths">Route paths</h2>

 Route paths, in combination with a request method, define the endpoints at which requests can be made to.
-They be strings, string patterns, or regular expressions.
+They are strings, string patterns, or regular expressions.

 <div class="doc-box doc-warn">Query strings are *not* a part of the route path.</div>